textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 Arguments 3, 4, and 5 are optional depending on what you're trying to do...

 Argument #3
-: If applicable, is the default data (text, markup, both...); it will be used if you don’t modify it.
+: If applicable, is the default data (text, markup, both...); it will be used if you don't modify it.
 Parsing argument #3 allows you to alter what was originally going to be displayed, and then return it.
 Or you may discard this markup and return your own instead.

 Argument #4
 : If applicable, is the *record set* returned from the database table that pertains to the named *event*.